darqos/darqos/doc/pim.md

 the various type viewers for these types.
 They should also populate the history service with events, and the index service with textual names, addresses, notes, etc.

+# Roadmap

+This is a very complex problem to resolve.

+Let's assume first that the KB service is implemented, and provides a data model along the lines of WikiData.
+This leads to a scenario where we have schemas defined for all the PIM-relevant entity types, an ability to store instances of them, and some sort of search and retrieval capability.

+Assume too that we have a bunch of suitable Lenses defined for these entity types, and (perhaps most challengingly) an ability to embed those Lenses into other Lenses or Tools as required.

+How then do we provide PIM-like functionality, given this?
+* Universal search
+* Defined entity types and instances
+* Storage and retrieval
+* Suitable entity Lenses

+What are the use-contexts that constitute a "PIM"?
+And what about other uses?

+So, some scenarios:
+* I want to send an email to someone, whose name I know
+  * Type their (optionally, partial) name into the search bar
+    * This would likely give numerous hits: emails, paper authorage, source code commits, etc: how is it that the KB record gets priority in the search results?
+    * What levels of indirection should be used, and (importantly) when?
+      * If we search by name, and find an email header that matches:
+        * Did that email create a KB record when it was delivered, so we don't *need* to search for the email itself?
+          * If so, does the indexing record the entity identifiers, or the text name and address?
+      * If, say, we've searched the index and hit upon a KB person entity that matches, but the user does not click on it straight away ... what do we do?
+        * At what point do we decide to do an indirect search via the email address associated with the person entity record in KB?
+And ditto phone number?
+        * At what point do we decide to do a web search as well?
+        * How are the results presented, and prioritised?
+* A new DarqOS user wants to import their existing contacts
+  * eg. a vObject file, or a link to Google, Apple, Microsoft, or CardDAV
+  * Is this an isolated task?
+Or is it best done in a broader context of importing email and contacts and calendar as a bundle?
+  * How do we intgrate with social media accounts?  esp.
+LinkedIn and Facebook, but also stuff like WhatsApp?
+    * I think ... we will need to have a daemon which pulls info from the websites and updates our view of the world.
+Probably one per-site would make sense all-round.

+So, ok.
+* KB service and client library
+* Schemas for the relevant entity types
+* A basic single-person lens, looking like a business card-style view of a person's attributes, with a bunch of links to
+  * Other people
+  * Places (addresses, etc)
+  * Companies / organisations
+* A basic "place" card Lens
+* A basic "company" card Lens
+* A vCard importer
+* A CardDAV synchroniser
+* Linkage to email
+* Linkage to Slack
+* Linkage to SMS
+* Linkage to Signal